Keyclic/docs-en/integration.rst

 A webhook consists of the event for which you wish to be notified and a URL to where the notification should be sent.

-Several webhooks can be created unlimitedly for each event type (several webhooks can be created for a specific event type).
+Several webhooks can be created unlimitedly for each event type.

 Event types
 -----------